Happy Thursday lil peeps!

 Great question!
 If you’ve seen my salads you might have realized that under those massive layers of hummus and eggs there are romaine leaves 80% of the time.

 1.)
 Since I have slight hypothyroid test results I’ve done some research and found I should avoid certain foods.
 (More below.)

 2.)
 It’s cheaper and I like to buy in bulk.
 Some things are simple as that

-I am a big believer in buying foods named after celebrities.
-Like, I buy Rebecca Romaine for salads…and Claire Dane-ishes… and Halle Berr-ies… and Christian Bale Kale
+For example – I buy Rebecca Romaine for salads…and Claire Dane-ishes… and Halle Berr-ies… and Christian Bale Kale

 Ha!
 I think I’m funny.